GSK IMPACT Awards

 • Signed W-9

-• Budget approved by the Board of Trustees for fiscal year 2022
+• Budget approved by the Board of Trustees for previous fiscal year

-• Budget approved by the Board of Trustees for fiscal year 2023
+• Budget approved by the Board of Trustees for current fiscal year

 • Board of Trustees list including each member’s affiliation and degree(s)/credential(s)